sparkfun/SparkFun_Thing_Plus_ESP32_WROOM_C/docs/software_overview.md

 !!! note
     For first-time users, who have never programmed before and are looking to use the Arduino IDE, we recommend beginning with the <a href="https://www.sparkfun.com/products/15631">SparkFun Inventor's Kit (SIK)</a>, which includes a simpler board like the <a href="https://www.sparkfun.com/products/11224">Arduino Uno</a> or <a href="https://www.sparkfun.com/products/15123">SparkFun RedBoard</a> and is designed to help users get started programming with the Arduino IDE.

-Most users may already be familiar with the Arduino IDE and it's use.
+Most users may already be familiar with the Arduino IDE and its use.
 However, for those of you who have never heard the name *Arduino* before, feel free to check out the [Arduino website](https://www.arduino.cc/en/Guide/HomePage).
 To get started with using the Arduino IDE, check out our tutorials below:

 <table style="border-style:none">